Lytham Green & Foreshore

 - The old lifeboat house fell out of use as the estuary silted up and the lifeboat station today now houses the inshore lifeboat and shop.
 The ocean going boat is now in St Annes

 - In about 1934 a large structure was built on the foreshore to enable polluted mussels to be washed, brought from as far as Morecambe Bay.
 It is divided into 3: one section now houses the Lifeboat shop, one the Ribble Cruising Club and the third section is open space that is part of the Mussel Tank Project

 What Happened Next?

 - After the mussel tanks fell into disuse in about 1954, the council decided there should be a café on the 3rd section .
-This grew over the years into a series of restaurants and nightclubs which failed, ending with the Scruples nightclub as a burnt out wreck in the 1990s
+This grew over the years into a series of restaurants (eg Anchorage) and nightclubs ( eg Zanzibar) which failed, ending with the Scruples nightclub as a burnt out wreck in the 1990s

 - The council then decided to sell it to a developer in 1997.
 It considered proposals for a Yates’s Wine Lodge on the site, and an “Art Gallery” which the plans indicated was a casino.
 There would have been accompanying roads across the Green and parking on the foreshore.
 A great deal of public pressure against the development was put on the council, and the plans were eventually thrown out at a public enquiry